bbrowning/crc-operator/README.md

   that as an option when creating the cluster.
 - The disk attached to the VM is ephemeral for now.
 A future release will add a persistent disk option.
-- The API server URL shown in the console (ie by Copy Login Command) is wrong.
-This needs to get updated so users can easily login via the CLI.

 # Development